glue-viz/glue/doc/developer_guide/selection.rst

 a :meth:`~glue.core.component.Component.subset_from_roi` method that takes a ROI and returns a subset state.
 At the moment this method works for 1- and 2-d ROIs.
 In the case of 2-d ROIs, the method should be given a reference to the second :class:`~glue.core.component.Component`.
+In more complex cases, you can also define your own logic for converting ROIs into subset states.
 See the documentation of :meth:`~glue.core.component.Component.subset_from_roi` for more details.

 Subset states can be combined using logical operations: